-Currently AIWEFA is involved in organizing 5 workshops on "Awareness & Prevention of Drug Abuse" in the University of Delhi colleges, and this workshop is one of them.
-Earlier in 2017 AIWEFA organized 2 workshops on "Promoting Intergenerationqal Bonding".
-Now again we will be conducting 10 more workshops in Delhi schools/colleges on the same topic.
-All these workshops are supported by National Institute of Social Defence (NISD),Ministry of Social Justice & Empowerment.
+Recently AIWEFA has completed 5 workshops on "Awareness & Prevention of Drug Abuse" in the University of Delhi colleges.

+Earlier in 2017 AIWEFA organized 2 workshops on "Promoting Intergenerational Bonding".
+Now again AIWEFA is involved in conducting 10 more workshops in Delhi schools/colleges on the same topic.
+All these workshops are supported by National Institute of Social Defence (NISD), Ministry of Social Justice & Empowerment.